Taos, New Mexico

 1927

-Oil on board in original hand-carved frame by Dorothy Eugenie Brett
+Oil on board, original hand-carved frame by Dorothy Eugenie Brett

 Provenance: Robert L. Parsons Fine Art, New Mexico; The Gregory Warren Nelson Collection, New Mexico